kbsali/php-redmine-api/docs/usage.md

 You can now use the `getApi()` method to create and get a specific Redmine API.

+To check for failed requests you can afterwards check the status code via `$client->getLastResponseStatusCode()`.

 ```php
 // ----------------------------
 // Trackers